znsio/specmatic-documentation/documentation/openapi-support.md

 At the time of writing, OpenAPI 3.1.x is new, and many tools are still catching up.
 The library we use — [swagger-parser](https://github.com/swagger-api/swagger-parser) — currently does not support it either.
 We will add support as soon as possible.

+## Getting Started

+Here is an exercise to get you started with both Specmatic and how to leverage OpenAPI Support in Specmatic - [Getting Started with OpenAPI](/documentation/getting_started_openapi)

+You can skip this and go to below sections if you are already acquainted with both OpenAPI and Specmatic.

 ## Writing Contracts
 [Stoplight Studio](https://stoplight.io/studio/) is a GUI editor for OpenAPI contracts.
 It is powerful and very easy to use.
 You can start with the free download, or even just the online version.